 - Mandatory HSC VET work placements are provided to the school or EVET provider by Work Placement Service Providers who coordinate these placements.
 Teachers then individually match the students to the placements. - In some industry areas placement opportunities are limited.
-Students should be encouraged to accept and attend the placements being offered. - If a student fails to undertake any mandatory work placement component it may be determined that the student has not made a genuine attempt to complete course requirements.
-In this case the principal can indicate that the course has not been satisfactorily completed and the student may be issued with a non-completion ('N') determination.
+Students should be encouraged to accept and attend the placements being offered.

 "I like this approach to learning.
-You actually get out in the field and practice what you learn."
+You actually get out in the field and practise what you learn."